fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 11. add available product variations like e.g. sizes, colours
 12. add meaningful product descriptions considering the basics of search engine optimisation \(SEO\)
 13. develop a logical, customer-friendly structure for their offerings by adding product categories
-14. process orders using the built-in functionality of the shop
+14. based on the categories they setup a logical navigation for their shop
-15. create paper documentation of the order process
+15. process orders using the built-in functionality of the shop
-16. communicate with customers in English using email
+16. create paper documentation of the order process
-17.
+17. deal with customer requests regarding the orders in English using email
-based on the categories they setup a logical navigation for their shop
+18.
 ### Other competences

 * make use of learning resources and documentation available online